Eight lessons I learned in college

 5. Procrastination will take you down

 Procrastination can be a bane for anyone, even the most brilliant mind out there.
 Truth be told, it can’t be avoided.
-We all do it, we all probably need it.
-But when it gets out of control, it threatens to take over all of your time, and leave you irritated and frustrated with a feeling of zero-accomplishment in the end.
+We all do it, and probably need it in healthy amounts.
+But when it gets out of control, it threatens to take over and leave you irritated and frustrated with a feeling of zero-accomplishment in the end.
 I’ve learned this the hard way.
 For most of my college life, I’ve procrastinated like any outrageously shameless and careless procrastinator you’ll see out there.
 On days when I ought to have worked, I spent my time doing stuff like finding patterns in the genres of the songs in my iPod, or adding every movie I’ve watched to my IMDB account.
 Not bad things to do, but when a deadline is looming, not the kind of stuff one should get into.
 An hour before final exams, I’ve gotten bouts of compulsively playing Minesweeper, or of just lying down and day dreaming.
 Yes life seems to have passed very peacefully, but all the procrastination didn’t do me much good.
 When I was supposed to work, I wasted time, and when I ought to have partied, I was suddenly hit by the stark realization that I hadn’t worked at all, and I could not party.
 Now that’s a bad situation, isn’t it?

 6. Make friends with all kinds of people